asmyshlyaev177/state-in-url/README.md

 ## Why use state-in-url?

 `state-in-url` Simple state management with optional URL sync.
 Share complex states between unrelated React components, TS-friendly, NextJS compatible.
+Most of users don't care about URL, so, can use it to store your app state.

 # Use cases